johnwr-response/ngrx-course/LOCAL_NOTES.md

 - NgRx Runtime Checks - How do they work?
 - NgRx MetaReducers - Step-by-Step Implementation

+7 - (Is in the branch : '2-WalkThrough01')

+8 - NgRx Data In Depth
+- Why NgRx Data?
+New Section Introduction
+- Setting Up NgRx Data in a Lazy Loaded Module

 # Commands
 ```
 npm run server